SteveMcKeon/SteveMcKeon.github.io/_posts/2023-11-30-ADFCSC-Helo Friend.md

 ## The Flag Revealed

 Upon unlocking the archive with the catchphrase as the password, a PDF titled "Flag.pdf" was found.
-And there it was, the flag we'd been seeking: **The_Net_Never_Lines_Up**.
+And there it was, for a whopping 340 points, the flag we'd been seeking: **The_Net_Never_Lines_Up**.

 ## Key Takeaways